xuanngo2001/cust-live-deb/scripts/repository/inst-xtra-zfs-dkms/inst-xtra-zfs-dkms.sh.log.md

 * >>>>>>>>> Running inst-xtra-zfs-dkms.sh ...
   * After this operation, 12.3 kB of additional disk space will be used.
   * After this operation, 399 kB of additional disk space will be used.
+  * After this operation, 52.8 MB of additional disk space will be used.
   * After this operation, 3,199 kB of additional disk space will be used.
   * After this operation, 10.7 MB of additional disk space will be used.
   * After this operation, 4,116 kB of additional disk space will be used.